Why Is My Water Pressure Low? (And How to Fix It)

 Before tearing into anything, rule out the obvious:

-• Is the main shut-off valve fully open?
-It’s usually in the basement, garage, or crawl space, where your water enters the house.
+- Is the main shut-off valve fully open?
+Usually in the basement, garage, or crawl space, where your water enters the house.
 Look for a lever or wheel valve.
 Turn it fully counterclockwise (open).
 If it’s a quarter-turn ball valve, the handle should be parallel to the pipe.

-• Are you on a well?
-If so, low pressure could mean a failing pressure tank or a problem with the well pump.
-That’s a different category of fix.
+- Are you on a well?
+Low pressure could mean a failing pressure tank or a problem with the well pump.
+Different category of fix.

 Step 3: Clean the Aerator (Single Fixture, Low Pressure)

-This is the #1 cause of low pressure at a single faucet.
+The #1 cause of low pressure at a single faucet.
 The aerator is the little screen at the tip of the spout.
-It catches debris from your water supply — and over months and years, mineral buildup (especially calcium and lime) clogs it shut.
+It catches debris from your water supply, and over months and years, mineral buildup (especially calcium and lime) clogs it shut.

 Steps:

-1. Unscrew the aerator by turning it counterclockwise.
-Use channel-lock pliers if it’s stuck, but wrap a rag around it first to avoid scratching the chrome.
+- Unscrew the aerator by turning it counterclockwise.
+Channel-lock pliers if it’s stuck, but wrap a rag around it first to avoid scratching the chrome.

 Five-minute fix.
 Do this every six months and you’ll never have aerator problems.